 NYU Practice Conference

-This conference is hosted by the NYU Game Center.
-It is intended to bring together game designers to discuss and hone their craft.
+Hosted by the NYU Game Center, this conference is intended to bring together game designers to discuss and hone their craft.
 Educators interested in game-based learning are welcome and have an opportunity to glean ideas from professional game designers.

 Popular culture conferences traditionally have pedagogy, Games Studies, or Media Studies tracks.